gohugoio/hugo/content/en/getting-started/configuration.md

 **Default value:** false

 Enable this to make all relative URLs relative to content root.
 Note that this does not affect absolute URLs.
-See [details](/content-management/urls/#relative-urls).
+See&nbsp;[details](/content-management/urls/#relative-urls).

 ### refLinksErrorLevel